-- 22. Finally, Google stifles or blocks consumers' ability to download app stores and apps directly from developers' websites.
-As anyone who has tried to download directly on an Android device knows, it is significantly different than the simple process available on a personal computer: directly downloading Fortnite on an Android device can involve a dozen steps, requiring the user to change default settings and bravely click through multiple dire warnings. - And even if a persistent user manages to install a competing app store, Google has prevented such stores from competing on equal footing with the Google Play Store by restricting them from offering basic functions, such as automatic updating of apps in the background, which is available for apps downloaded from the Google Play Store. - 23.
-Google engages in these anticompetitive acts to eliminate consumer choice and competition in mobile app distribution.
+22. Finally, Google stifles or blocks consumers' ability to download app stores and apps directly from developers' websites.
+As anyone who has tried to download directly on an Android device knows, it is significantly different than the simple process available on a personal computer: directly downloading Fortnite on an Android device can involve a dozen steps, requiring the user to change default settings and bravely click through multiple dire warnings.
+Accordingly, leading Google Play executives have acknowledged that directly downloading Fortnite from a source other than Google Play is "an awful experience", and developers like Epic should "worry that most will not go through the 15+ steps".
+And even if a persistent user manages to install a competing app store, Google has prevented such stores from competing on equal footing with the Google Play Store by restricting them from offering basic functions, such as automatic updating of apps in the background, which is available for apps downloaded from the Google Play Store.

+23. Google engages in these anticompetitive acts to eliminate consumer choice and competition in mobile app distribution.
 Google has no legitimate justification for these restrictions.
-Google therefore has changed its course of conduct, breaking its promise that Android would be an "open" ecosystem in which other participants could participate fairly. - But Google does not stop at app distribution.
-Google also imposes 24. anti-competitive restrictions in the separate Market for Android In-App Payment Processing (infra Part III). - 25.
-App developers who sell digital content for consumption within apps require seamless payment processing solutions to execute purchases.
+Google therefore has changed its course of conduct, breaking its promise that Android would be an "open" ecosystem in which other participants could participate fairly.

+24. But Google does not stop at app distribution.
+Google also imposes anti-competitive restrictions in the separate Market for Android In-App Payment Processing (infra Part III).

+25. App developers who sell digital content for consumption within apps require seamless payment processing solutions to execute purchases.
 App developers, including Epic, have developed payment processing solutions internally.
 Others may use a host of payment processing solutions offered by multiple competing third parties.